jngaravitoc/EXP_installations/README.md

 # EXP_installations
-My recepies installing EXP in different machines
+My recipes for installing EXP in different machines.